-Military personnel have their own subculture and as such are subject to different stressors and issues than those of your average civilian.
-Combat and wartime deployment are a few of these stressors that may lead active duty and military veterans to seek unhealthy coping methods like drugs and alcohol.
-The stigmas and zero-tolerance policies that exist also may deter them from seeking the help they need.
+Military personnel have a unique subculture and deal with different stressors and issues than an average civilian.
+Combat and wartime deployment put active duty and military veterans at risk for unhealthy coping methods like drugs and alcohol.
+Plus, the stigmas and zero-tolerance policies that exist in the military deter many from seeking help.

-This same zero-tolerance policy may act as a deterrent for illicit drug use among active duty military, as only 2.3 percent of the population used an illicit drug in the last month as opposed to 12 percent of civilians.
+While zero-tolerance policies prevent some from getting treatment, they also act as a deterrent for illicit drug use among active duty military.
+Only 2.3 percent of the military population used an illicit drug in the last month as opposed to 12 percent of civilians.1

-Prescription drug abuse is, however, much higher in military personnel than the civilian population, most likely due to the rise in the availability and prescriptions of these medications for combat-related injuries and strain from heavy lifting.
-Alcohol abuse and binge drinking are also much higher in the military population, with nearly half of active duty service members admitting to binge drinking episodes.
-Combat exposure and wartime situations seem to only increase these statistics.
+Prescription drug abuse is, however, much higher in military personnel than the civilian population, most likely due to pain reliever prescriptions for combat-related injuries and strain from heavy lifting.
+Alcohol abuse and binge drinking also are higher in the military population, with nearly half of active duty service members admitting to binge drinking episodes.
+Combat exposure and wartime situations seem to only increase these statistics.1

 Higher Addiction Rates Among Some Drugs